Rhosys/metrics-service/README.md

 # The Cloud Metrics (Name TBD)

+The Rhosys team is releasing the first ever Cloud Metrics as a Service.
+That focuses on pricing, data rention, and dashboards.
+We believe in no more `Change by Seat`.
 The Cloud Metrics service focuses on Custom Metrics that automatically scale with your needs.

 _Star the repo and watch it for changes and future releases.
 Have a question or comment, feel free to open an [issue ticket](https://github.com/Rhosys/metrics-service/issues)._